Inokinoki/inoki-blog/source/_posts/Ollama.md

 The terminal UI leverages the Go wrapper of the Web API endpoints to provide a terminal-based conversations.
 It needs some utilities such as `readline` to interact with the user inputs in the terminal, and `progress` to show the progress.

-There are also the `auth` for API endpoint authentification, `cmd` for cli commands provider, `format` for unit conversion, `parser` for model file parsing, etc. Check them in detail as your wish.
+There are also the `auth` for API endpoint authentication, `cmd` for cli commands provider, `format` for unit conversion, `parser` for model file parsing, etc. Check them in detail as your wish.
 This post has been long enough and just concentrate on the overall architecture of `ollama`.
 I am also eager to seeing the other posts about it ;)

 # Conclusion